 Will Creeley is the Senior Vice President of Legal and Public Advocacy for FIRE, the Foundation for Individual Rights in Education.

 We also hear from Cameron Okeke, a research assistant with The Urban Institute.
-He was an undergraduate at the University of Chicago when the Dean of Students issued a warning to students against safe spaces and trigger warnings in Fall 2016.
+He was a recent graduate from the University of Chicago when the Dean of Students issued a warning to students against safe spaces and trigger warnings in Fall 2016.
 Cameron wrote about his reaction to the letter in Vox.com I’m a black UChicago graduate.
 Safe spaces got me through college.